kunxianhuang/skplotly/README.md

 # skplotly
-Interactive plot of SuperK's event samples
+Interactive plot of SuperK's event samples by Plotly.

 Jupyter notebook is needed for this display (not Jupyter lab).
-If you don't have jupyter notebook, please install it follow the instruction in the below link.
+If you don't have jupyter notebook, please install it following the instruction in the below link.

 https://jupyter.readthedocs.io/en/latest/install.html